-- 52. EIOPA has established internal governance arrangements in order to define the essential elements of the operational framework such as: - i) The period of time after which the technical information shall be published - ii) Definition of the functions involved - iii) The resources necessary for running the process and the registers and logs for recording - iv) Internal controls to safeguard the process used built on 'four eyes' principle - vi) The frequency of activities, in particular audits, reviews and internal controls - viii) Definition in a limitative manner of the areas where expert judgement in the process is allowed (e.g. some areas of the DLT assessment).
-In that case, the documentation of the expert judgement includes its content, link to the authorized scope, validation, internal control and log of escalation, in order to ascertain that, in accordance with the EIOPA regulation, such expert judgement is independently exercised, it acts in the interest of the Union, enhances the protection of policyholders and fosters a level playing field of the EU insurance market. - ix) Definition of the specific process to follow new information might advise the review of the technical information already published.
-EIOPA rules on public consultation will apply to the review of this technical documentation, - x) Contingency plans for continuing the publication of the technical information in case of unexpected events - xi) Rules in order to record, store and report exceptional events in the development of any of the steps of the process (process events, IT events, financial market data events, etc.) - xii) Establishment of an oversight function and of a control function ensuring that the technical information is provided and published or made available in accordance with the methodology, assumptions and inputs approved by EIOPA. - 53.
+- 4.1.1.
+EIOPA has established internal governance arrangements in order to define the essential elements of the operational framework such as: - a) The period after which the technical information shall be published - b) Definition of the functions involved - c) The resources necessary for running the process and the registers and logs for recording - d) Internal controls to safeguard the process used built on 'four eyes' principle - e) The frequency of activities, in particular audits, reviews, and internal controls - f) Definition in a limitative manner of the areas where expert judgement in the process is allowed (e.g. some areas of the DLT assessment).
+In that case, the documentation of the expert judgement includes its content, link to the authorized scope, validation, internal control, and log of escalation, to ascertain that, in accordance with the EIOPA regulation, such expert judgement is independently exercised, it acts in the interest of the Union, enhances the protection of policyholders, and fosters a level playing field of the EU insurance market. - g) Definition of the specific process to follow new information might advise the review of the technical information already published.
+EIOPA rules on public consultation will apply to the review of this technical documentation, - h) Contingency plans for continuing the publication of the technical information in case of unexpected events - i) Rules to record, store and report exceptional events in the development of any of the steps of the process (process events, IT events, financial market data events, etc.) - j) Establishment of an oversight function and of a control function ensuring that the technical information is provided and published or made available in accordance with the methodology, assumptions and inputs approved by EIOPA. - 4.1.2.
 EIOPA's framework regarding code of conduct and conflict of interests applies to all the persons involved in the process in any function.
-All these persons have to declare and sign the relevant documentation at least every year, and as soon as any factual or potential, current or foreseeable, conflict of interest appears or may appear.
+All these persons must declare and sign the relevant documentation at least every year, and as soon as any factual or potential, current or foreseeable, conflict of interest appears or may appear.

-54. EIOPA has not approved and does not envisage approving, the outsourcing of any function or activity of the process for the calculation and publication of the technical information, other than the collection of data of financial markets from generally used financial providers, and the outsourcing applied to some parts of the IT systems of EIOPA.
+4.1.3.
+EIOPA has not approved and does not envisage approving, the outsourcing of any function or activity of the process for the calculation and publication of the technical information, other than the collection of data of financial markets from generally used financial providers, and the outsourcing applied to some parts of the IT systems of EIOPA.